Modifying Garage Floor and Stem Wall Heights

 Next, select the General panel, and use the Room Type drop down menu to select Garage.

-When we changed the Room type on the General panel of the Room specification to Garage, the foundation is rebuilt to reflect these changes.
+When the Room type is changed, the foundation is rebuilt to reflect these changes.

 Return to the Structure panel after specifying the room as a Garage and notice the changes